Zach-2000/ThatBot-Issues/README.md

-# That Bot Issues and Suggestion Tracker
+# That Bot Issue and Suggestion Tracker
-A place to post issues and suggestions regarding the That Bot discord bot for That Place.
+A place to post Issues and Suggestions regarding the That Bot discord bot for That Place.

 **[!]** Please keep all Issues and Suggestions detailed and constructive.
 Failure to do this will result in your issue being ignored.